 I watched onward in pure astonishment, gradually understanding the current situation.
 The sheer quantity of Fishmen is far from what I'd expected — a lot of them don't look like fellow slaves.

 Everything had drastically changed with this dissimilarity.

 Shiro's Discord Code: wd3tUYWVCd

-Random Question: What is your favorite One Piece moment of all time?
+Random Question: What's your favorite One Piece fic and why?